Writer's Digest announces award for Religion and revolution in Mexico's north!

 The Search for the Soul of Mexico is an exciting new set of three books which offer insight into the role played by religion and revolution in Mexico's turbulent history.
 Composed of three volumes: Religion and Revolution, The Anglo Search for Naboth’s Vineyard, and Once the Gods Were Alive, Each is written in a narrative, yet research-based style.
 They are recommended for all those who love Mexican history, for use as textbooks in higher education, and a must have for college or university libraries.
 Explore the personal religious perspectives of key revolutionaries, the magic of the curanderos and the commitment of the Cristeros.
-Stroll through Mormon and Mennonite colonies to gain a better understanding of the anti-clerical philosophies of the Mexican cientifico.
+Stroll through Mormon and Mennonite colonies to gain a better understanding of the social, economic, and religious impact of Anglo immigrants, especially in Chihuahua.
 Gain an understanding of Mexico’s many indigenous religions from long before the conquest.
 The battle for the soul of Mexico was vigorously and fiercely fought for much of its history.
 Phil makes it come alive for the reader.
 Click on the image of the book to buy or learn more about this fascinating and scholarly set of books.